kayaei/pands-project/README.md

 ### 1.2 Objectives

-The objective of this project is to research and explore Fisher's Iris Dataset and write Python code to analyse the dataset.
+The objective of this project is to research and explore Fisher's Iris Dataset and write Python code to analyse the dataset, and finally summarise it with our findings and conclusion.

 ## 2  Research and Analysis of Iris Dataset